agentfanci/discord-rp-novelizer/README.md

 __How To Use__
 1. Obtain CSV files of your desired channels with [DiscordChatExporter by Tyrrz](https://github.com/Tyrrrz/DiscordChatExporter).
-2. Create a Novelizer with your preferred Python environment.
+2. Download Novelizer.py and import it into a file with your preferred Python editor.
+Create a Novelizer object.
 3. read_in each CSV file with read_in(r"your file path").
 This will print the channel name and number of messages.
 4. Define a timedelta object from the datetime module to be your scene separation threshold.
 A scene will end if there is a gap of this length or greater between messages.
 Half an hour is a decent place to start.
 5. Use novelize with your timedelta object and a filename to produce.